gazpachu/joanmira/pages/blog/2015-07-04---javascript-loader-with-promises/index.md

 category: work
 ---

 A few days ago, while refactoring this website, I came across [an interesting technique](http://liamnewmarch.co.uk/promises/) to load JS scripts using promises.
-My objective was to load the home page game scripts only on desktop devices (to minimise the loading impact on mobiles).
+My objective was to load the home page game scripts only on desktop devices (to minimize the loading impact on mobiles).

 The device detection part can be done like this: